datacamp/authoring/docs/courses/exercises/multiple-choice-exercises/questions.md

 In order to compensate for the "easiness" problem, it can be tempting to word the question in an overly complex way, in order to make it difficult.
 It is typically better to ask a harder question in a clearer manner.

+### Using "negative questions"

+A common, special case of the previous point is to use [negative questions](https://www.englishgrammar.org/negative-questions).
+These often implicitly lead the students towards an answer, so it is recommended to rephrase them positively.